-The weather was just on the turn, summer into autumn, and I found myself with no biking chums for the week end.
+The weather was just on the turn, summer into autumn, and I found myself on a bike ride with no biking chums for the weekend.
 What`s a gal to do but don her leathers and get the funk out, solo style!

 Tea, tea everywhere but not a drop to drink…….but was that a devil on the bridge?